Americana Community Bank offers an innovative option to help you manage your health care spending.

 How to Participate in an HSA

 Participating is easy.
 To be eligible for an HSA, you must be covered by a High Deductible Health Plan (HDHP).
 An HDHP is an insurance policy or self-funded plan that generally costs less than traditional health care coverage so the money you save can be put into an HSA.
-The following chart shows minimum annual deductibles and maximum out-of-pocket amounts for 2019 and 2020:
+The following chart shows minimum annual deductibles and maximum out-of-pocket amounts:

 Minimum Annual Deductible Individual